Timothe-Poujol/Anonymator/Readme.md

                   |___|
 Made with <3 From France

-This little bash script is here to regroup all the tools you need to stay anonymous on the internet

-Currently, it use tor (torghost) and macchanger
+Be anonymous without knowing all the boring commands, this script actually simply the use of macchanger and Torghost.
+It also speed up the process, by automating it
 How to use:
 sudo chmod +x Anonymator.bash
 sudo bash Anonymator.bash